With decades of experience and a track-record of favorable verdicts, you can rest easy knowing our attorneys have your

 No matter the circumstances, our goal is to hold responsible parties accountable for your losses and injuries.
 If you or a loved one sustained an injury in an accident caused by someone else’s negligence or wrongdoing, you may be entitled to financial compensation.
 Don't wait, when you need help with a serious injury, contact our St. Louis car accident attorney.

-Reach out to team to learn what legal action you can take after a car accident in St. Louis.
+Reach out to our team to learn what legal action you can take after a car accident in St. Louis.

 Meyerkord & Kurth has a proven track record of success in fighting for accident victims and have recovered more than $450 million for our clients.
 Our St. Louis car accident attorneys are prepared to stand by your side throughout the entire legal process, gathering the necessary evidence and negotiating with insurance company representatives over the value of your claim.